Do I Need a Lawyer To Start an LLC?

 Decide what you need and can afford.
 Consider having an attorney look things over when the business is making a profit if you cannot afford it right away.

 Making the Call on Attorney Assistance for Your Own LLC

-However, by law, you do not need an attorney to register your own business.
+However, you do not need an attorney or professional services to register your own business by law.
 Other documents and legal services can be handled with a DIY approach or trusted to an attorney to save you time and prevent mistakes along the way.